canonical/subiquity/doc/explanation/operate-server-installer.rst

 specified on it -- a common value is ``console=ttyS0`` but this is not something that can be generically documented.

-When running on serial, the installer starts in a basic mode that uses only the ASCII character set and black and white colours.
-If you are connecting from a terminal emulator such as gnome-terminal that supports Unicode and rich colours you can switch to "rich mode" which uses Unicode, colours and supports many languages.
+When running on a serial port, the installer starts in a basic mode that uses only the ASCII character set and black and white colours.
+If you are connecting from a terminal emulator, such as gnome-terminal, that supports Unicode and rich colours, you can switch to "rich mode" which uses Unicode and colours, and supports many languages.

 .. _connect-via-ssh: